|

 I have turned the picture around so that the parrot is clearly visible! |

 The Square structure represents a pond, the lotus is in full bloom within the pond, and a parrot can be seen sitting on the lotus.
-All this has been carved from below.
 It is a hanging lotus flower from the top with the inverted parrot sitting on it!
 Beautiful indeed!
 She also pointed out that it was only in this mandap that a miniature prototype of the Yoga Rama was available.

 |